Maarten De Gussem, DVM

 Hannes Meyns, DVM

-Before graduating in 2016 as Master of Veterinary Medicine, specialization ‘Swine, Poultry & Rabbits’ at Ghent University, he had already gained a huge amount of practical knowledge in the sector.
+Hannes was born in 1992, in Ostend, Belgium and grew up on a Belgian broiler farm.
+At a very young age, Hannes learned the problems and needs of the poultry farming business.
+Before graduating in 2016 with a Master in Veterinary Medicine, specialization ‘Swine, Poultry & Rabbits’ at Ghent University, he had already gained a huge amount of practical knowledge in the sector.